 The citrus industry is an essential part of the Florida economy but has been severely harmed by the greening disease.
-Florida Citrus Mutual has reported in the past that the citrus industry in the state provides a total economic revenue impact of \$8.6 billion, but with declining acreage and significant damage from Hurricane Ian, it can be inferred that number shrunk substantially in 2023.
+Florida Citrus Mutual has reported in the past that the citrus industry in the state provides a total economic revenue impact of more than \$8 billion, but with declining acreage and significant damage from Hurricane Ian, that number has shrunk substantially over the past few years.
 In 2022, for the first time in history, total citrus production in California was larger than in the Sunshine State.

-Results of the annual Commercial Citrus Inventory show total citrus acreage is 375,302 acres, down 8% from the last survey and the lowest in a series which began in 1966.
-The net loss of 32,046 acres is 19,942 acres more than what was lost last season.
-New plantings at 7,980 acres are down from the previous season.
-All citrus trees, at 55.8 million, are down 7% from the previous season.
-Of the 24 published counties included in the survey, 23 recorded decreases in acreage while one county (Brevard) showed an increase.
-Hendry county lost the most acreage, down 6,640 acres from last year.
-For the fourth consecutive season, Desoto County records the most citrus acres at 64,641 acres.
+Results of the annual Commercial Citrus Inventory show total citrus acreage is 332,256 acres, down 11% from the last survey and the lowest in a series which began in 1966.
+The net loss of 43,046 acres is 11,000 acres more than what was lost last season.
+New plantings at 6,203 acres are down from the previous season.
+All citrus trees, at 50.3 million, are down 10% from the previous season.
+All of the 24 published counties included in the survey recorded decreases in acreage.
+Hendry county lost the most acreage, down 11,073 acres from last year.
+For the fifth consecutive season, Desoto County records the most citrus acres at 60,485 acres, followed closely by Polk County at 60,131 acres.

-The 2022-2023 Florida all orange forecast released in December 2022 by the USDA Agricultural Statistics Board is 20 million boxes, down 8 million boxes from the October forecast.
-If realized, this will be 51.2% less than last season's final production.
-The forecast consists of 7 million boxes of the non-Valencia oranges (early, mid-season, and Navel varieties) and 13 million boxes of the Valencia oranges.
+The 2023-2024 Florida all orange forecast released in December 2023 by the USDA Agricultural Statistics Board is 20.5 million boxes, no change from the October forecast.
+If realized, this will be 29.7% more than last season's final production of 15.8 million boxes.
+While the increase is encouraging, the total for this season remains less than half of 2021-2022 production.
+The forecast consists of 7.5 million boxes of the non-Valencia oranges (early, mid-season, and Navel varieties) and 13 million boxes of the Valencia oranges.